UCSD-E4E/smartfin-docs/manufacturing_procedures/README.md

 10. On the fin, file down any remnants of the mold

+11. Drill a hole for the assigned pin hole on the edge of the fin, and insert screw.

-11. Use a plastic tool to remove any resin remaining in the relief channels
+12. Use a plastic tool to remove any resin remaining in the relief channels

-12. Clean the entire surface of the mold using water
+13. Clean the entire surface of the mold using water